One of the most frequently asked questions we have been receiving is:

 Due to the unprecedented events that are unfolding, we understand that there will likely be delays in response times from GPs who have been contacted for additional information from Insurers.

-We will continue to monitor what insurers are doing regarding underwriting and endevour to keep you up to date with any developments.
+We will continue to monitor what life insurance providers are doing regarding underwriting and endeavour to keep you up to date with any developments.

 Existing customers - Life Insurance claims